Softness Matters: Effects of Compression on the Behavior of Adsorbed Microgels at Interfaces: Methods

 Precipitation polymerization was used to synthesize deuterated regular 5 mol\% crosslinked microgels.
 1.5072~g of a NIPAM monomer with 7 hydrogen atoms substituted by deuterium (D7-pNIPAM, [C$_6$D$_7$H$_4$NO]$_n$) was added to 0.1021~g of \textit{N,N'}-methyl\-ene\-bis\-acryl\-am\-ide~(BIS, crosslinker agent), and 20.2~mg of sodium do\-de\-cyl sulfate~(SDS) and dissolved in 83~mL of filtered double-distilled water.
 The solution was heated to 60~$^\circ$C under constant stirring while purged with nitrogen for 1~h.
 The reaction was started by rapid addition of the initiator, a degassed solution of 37.1~mg of potassium per\-oxy\-di\-sul\-fate~(KPS) in 5~mL water.
 The reaction continued for 4~h under constant stirring before temperature was lowered to room temperature.

 Deuterated ultra-low crosslinked (ULC) microgels were obtained without the addition of any crosslinker agent from free radical precipitation polymerization of D3-NIPAM (C$_6$D$_3$H$_8$NO)~\cite{Bru19}.
 Briefly, the monomer solution consisted of 70 mmol/L of D3-NIPAM and 1.2 mmol/L SDS in water.
 The reaction solution was purged with nitrogen under stirring at 100 rpm and heated to 70\,$^\circ$C. At the same time, a solution of KPS~(1.6 mmol/L in the reaction solution) was degassed.
 To initiate the reaction, the KPS solution was then transferred into the monomer solution.
 The reaction proceeded for 4 hours under constant stirring at 70\,$^\circ$C before being stopped by decreasing the temperature to room temperature.
+The use of a monomer with only 3 atoms of deuterium is needed since in the monomer with 7 deuterium atoms the isopropyl group of NIPAM is deuterated and this suppresses the hydrogen atom abstraction responsible for the formation of the polymeric network when no crosslinker is used during the synthesis \cite{Bru19}.

 Both microgels were purified by threefold centrifugation and lyophilization was applied for storage.
 The choice of using deuterated microgels was made to increase the signal originating from the particles at the air-water interface during NR experiments.